Connect with others who understand.

 Written by Kelly Crumrin

 Food allergy develops when a person’s immune system becomes sensitized to proteins from a certain food.
-Whenever the person eats the allergenic food, the immune system launches an abnormal reaction as though the food were a dangerous invasive particle such as a virus, bacterium, toxin, or parasite.
+Whenever the person eats the allergenic food, the immune system launches an abnormal reaction as though the food were a dangerous invasive particle, such as a virus, bacterium, toxin, or parasite.
 Food allergies can cause a huge range of symptoms, which may be mild or severe.
-An allergenic food may cause a mild reaction in a person one day and a severe one in the same person the next day.
+An allergenic food may cause a mild reaction in a person one day and a severe reaction in the same person the next day.

 What Is a Food Allergy?

-Our immune systems have many different types of defenses designed to protect us against infections.
-Each defense has a different way of responding to attacks from foreign particles, or antigens.
-One of the most important defenses our bodies have is antibodies (also called immunoglobulins or Ig) produced by white blood cells called B cells.
 Antibodies are proteins that can recognize specific antigens and launch an attack against them.
 The first time B cells come into contact with an antigen, they memorize the makeup of the particle.
 In the case of food allergies, the antigen is a protein from a particular food.
-On this first contact, there is no allergic reaction, but B cells begin producing antibodies called immunoglobulin E, or IgE, specific to that antigen.
+On this first contact, there is no allergic reaction, but B cells begin producing antibodies called immunoglobulin E (IgE) specific to that antigen.

-The IgE antibodies circulate through the blood and collect in the skin, lungs, and mucus membranes such as those that line the nose, mouth, and throat.
+The IgE antibodies circulate through the blood and collect in the skin, lungs, and mucus membranes that line the nose, mouth, and throat.
 After this first contact, each time the antibodies come into contact with the antigen, they recognize it and launch an attack that involves triggering inflammatory chemicals — histamines, interleukins, and leukotrienes.
 The inflammatory chemicals flood the body, causing allergy symptoms.

 The History of Food Allergies